Actindo-AG/Documentation/PIM/Operation/04_ManageView.md

 #### Prerequisites

-- At least one catalog is created, see [Create a catalog](../Integration/06_ManageCatalogs.md##create-a-catalog).
+- At least one catalog has been created, see [Create a catalog](../Integration/06_ManageCatalogs.md##create-a-catalog).
-- At least one category is created within the catalog, see [Create a category](../Integration/06_ManageCatalogs.md##create-a-category).
+- At least one category has been created within the catalog, see [Create a category](../Integration/06_ManageCatalogs.md##create-a-category).
-- At least one product is assigned to a category, see [Assign a product to a catalog category](../Integration/06_ManageCatalogs.md##assign-a-product-to-a-catalog-category)
+- At least one product has been assigned to a category, see [Assign a product to a catalog category](../Integration/06_ManageCatalogs.md##assign-a-product-to-a-catalog-category)

 #### Procedure
 *PIM > Products > Tab LIST*